-Philadelphia victim's family sought ambulance, not police
+Philadelphia Victim's Family Sought Ambulance, Not Police

-PHILADELPHIA (AP) — The family of a Black man killed by Philadelphia police officers in a shooting caught on video had called for an ambulance to get him help with a mental health crisis, not for police intervention, their lawyer said.
+PHILADELPHIA (AP) — The family of a Black man killed by Philadelphia police officers in a shooting caught on video had called for an ambulance to get him help with a mental health crisis, not for police intervention, their lawyer said Tuesday.

 Police said Walter Wallace Jr., 27, was wielding a knife and ignored orders to drop the weapon before officers fired shots Monday afternoon.
 But his parents said Tuesday night that officers knew their son was in a mental health crisis because they had been to the family's house three times on Monday.